-Backup services can include automated backups of your website files, as well as manual backups of your website’s database with a few button clicks.
+Backup services can include automated backups of your website files and manual backups of your website’s database with a few button clicks.

 You should contact your hosting to see if they offer automated backups and how you can manage backup settings.
 In most cases, you can change the backup frequency as well.
 Also, there might be a backup wizard button.

-If you want to keep your data safe in the event of a loss, you can also back up manually.
+If you want to keep your data safe in the event of a loss, you can back it up manually.
 A backup is simply a copy of your website’s files and database.
-So, you can download them from your server directly.
+So you can download them from your server directly.